The Daleks’ Master Plan 5-10

 Golden Death

-Me: Come on, it’s time for Doctor Who.
+Me: Come on, Sue, it’s time for Doctor Who.

-Me: We should be watching two episodes tonight.
+Me: We have to watch two episodes tonight.
 We had yesterday off, remember?

 Sue: Oh yeah.
 So we did.

-Me: If we keep this up, we’ll have to watch three episodes in a row.
-I don’t think I can handle that.
+Me: If we don’t watch it, we’ll have to watch three episodes tomorrow, and I don’t think I can handle that.

 And there you go.
-It took until The Daleks’ Master Plan episode nine for the horse-trading to begin.
+It took until the ninth episode of The Daleks’ Master Plan for the horse-trading to begin.
 I am doomed from this point on.

-The first thing to surprise Sue is the Doctor’s utter disbelief when the Daleks show up, en masse, in Egypt.
+The Doctor is shocked when the Daleks turn up, en masse, in Egypt.

 Sue: This is so drawn out, even the Doctor can’t believe he’s in the same story.

-Sue: I thought he was going to be a bit of one-off padding.
+Sue: I thought he was a bit of one-off padding.
 I didn’t realise he was a major part of the plot.
 Not that I’m complaining.

-Sue: That’s not very practical.
+Sue: That isn’t very practical.
 How would you get in and out of it?

-When Sara and Steven are arrested as tomb raiders (and in that outfit, Sara certainly looks the part), Sue is convinced that we’re about to get embroiled in an historical, like The Aztecs, only this time the Daleks will keep getting in the way of history running its course.
-When it eventually transpires that the poor Egyptians are left to fend for themselves when the shit hits the fan, Sue is genuinely surprised by the Doctor’s lack of involvement with the indigenous people.
+When Sara and Steven are arrested for being tomb raiders (and Sara certainly looks the part), Sue is convinced we’re about to get embroiled in a historical, like The Aztecs, only this time the Daleks will keep getting in the way of history running its course.
+So when the poor Egyptians are left to fend for themselves as the shit hits the fan, Sue is appalled by the Doctor’s lack of interest in the indigenous population.
+And when Sara and Steven escape via an elaborate fight scene, Peter Purves makes it sound especially gruesome.

-The episode concludes with a rather bizarre cliffhanger involving a Mummy emerging from a tomb.
+The episode concludes with a cliffhanger which involves a mummy emerging from a tomb.

 Escape Switch

-Sue: Now that we can see Camfield’s direction again, I’m starting to wonder if the rest of the episodes were actually rather good, and not incredibly boring after all.
+Sue: Now that we can see Camfield’s direction, I’m beginning to wonder if the rest of the episodes were actually rather good, and not incredibly boring after all.

 She’s right.
-There’s an incredibly effective moment when Camfield dissolves from a shot of a dazzling sun to the reflection in the dome of a Dalek that leaves us both speechless, and you could never translate something like that via a recon, no matter how hard Peter Purves tried.
+There’s a stunningly effective moment where Camfield dissolves from a shot of a dazzling sun to the reflection in the dome of a Dalek which leaves us both speechless, and you can’t translate something like that via a recon, no matter how hard Peter Purves tries.

-Sue: Someone should do this episode as a recon and then we could see if it’s just as boring as the rest of them.
+Sue: Someone should release this episode as a recon, and then we’d know if it was just as boring as the rest of them.
 Because now that it’s moving again, I’m actually quite impressed.

-Me: All it takes is some Mavic Chen finger action to liven up even the dullest scene.
+Me: Mavic Chen finger action can liven up even the dullest scene.

 Sue: Look at his hands-on-hip cockiness.
 He is so dead.

-Chen is so cocky, he slaps a Dalek’s eyestalk at one point, which is simply hilarious.
-In fact, Chen, as written by Dennis Spooner, is a delight, and there’s never a dull moment when he’s around.
-But when you put him in a room with Peter Butterworth, it’s comedy gold.
+Chen is so cocky, he even slaps a Dalek’s eyestalk at one point, which is simply hilarious.
+In fact, Chen, as written by Dennis Spooner, is a delight.
+And when you put him in a room with Peter Butterworth, well, it’s comedy gold.

 Sue: The Monk is far cleverer than the Doctor.
 He’s got a better costume for a start.